 Homeowners who decide to work on electrical appliances should always make safety a top priority.
 All systems with strong current running through them have the potential to cause harm, whether one comes directly in contact with a live component or indirectly due to conduction.

 Electricity can cause shocks, burns and death by electrocution.
 Faulty electrical work can also result in fires and property damage.
-If you're a homeowner in Peoria, AZ and thinking about undertaking an electrical project, you should learn about the hazards and risks involved.
+If you're a homeowner and thinking about undertaking an electrical project, you should learn about the hazards and risks involved.
 Here are some ways you can improve electrical safety.

 Check for Faulty Plugs and Wires